ritikverma2000/Akshi/README.md

 1. 'Haar features' extraction
 2. 'Integral Images' concept
-3. 'Adaboost': to improve classifier accuracy
-4. Using 'Cascade of Classifiers' Face Detection with OpenCV-Python
+3. Using 'Cascade of Classifiers' Face Detection with OpenCV-Python